-Mechanical alloying is a standard technique used for the production of bulk systems.
+Mechanical alloving is a standard technique used for the production of bulk systems.
 The elemental powders, in our case, W, Cr and Y, are placed in a milling jar with tungsten carbide balls and then milled for several hours using a planetary mill.
 In the case of successful milling, the resulting powder represents the W-Cr alloy without residual W and Cr constituents.
-With the commissioning of a new powder metallurgical lab, the PowderLab at Forschungszentrum Juelich GmbH, the new planetary mill Retsch PM 400 MA became available.
+With the commissioning of a new powder metallurgical lab, the PowderLab at Forschungszentrum Juelich GmbH, the new planetary mill Retsch PM 400 became available.
 In contrast to previously used PM 400 in former studies, the new mill features higher rotational ratio 1: (-3).
 In this ratio, the first number is the normalized speed of base in a planetary system.
 The second number is a normalized speed of the milling jar with respect to the base.
-Higher rotational ratio allows the transfer of more energy to the powder i.e. it may potentially result in better and faster alloying.
+Higher rotational ratio allows the transfer or more energy to the powder i.e. it may potentially result in better and faster alloying.
 On the other hand, higher power exerted to the powder may lead to pressing the powder to the jar's walls and as a consequence, to incomplete milling.
 Other important parameters for milling are the ball-to-powder ratio (BPR) and the free remaining volume.
 The former mainly influences the intensity of the mechanical contact between the powder and the balls i.e. the efficiency of energy transfer to the powder.
 The latter parameter is important for ensuring that a sufficient amount of energy is transferred during a single contact of the powder with a milling ball.

 Based on the aforementioned expectations, a parametric optimization was made.
 During such an optimization, usually one milling parameter was varied while all the remaining ones were fixed.
-The tungsten carbide milling jars with a total volume of 250 mL. were used for optimization.
+The tungsten carbide milling jars with a total volume of 250 ml. were used for optimization.
 The rotation speed of the milling base was kept at 250 rpm.
-Unless otherwise stated, the reported results were obtained via milling for 60 h using the 10 mm balls of tungsten carbide.
+Unless otherwise stated, the reported results were obtained via milling for 60 hours using the 10 mm balls of tungsten carbide.
 The quality of the alloying was investigated using the Bruker Discover D8, X-Ray diffraction system at FZJ.
 The current results of the optimization are shown in Table 1.

 As can be seen from the table, experiments 1 and 2, copying of the milling parameters from the former planetary mill did not result in complete mechanical alloying.
 Interestingly enough allowing smaller milling balls into the jar did not bring any advantages in milling, experiment 7.
 The most promising results were obtained by either reducing the free volume necessary for alloying (experiment 3) or by reducing the BPR i.e. by allowing more powder in the milling jar (experiment 5).
-With new parameters of mechanical alloying, it was possible to attain at least 40 % more of the fully alloyed powder per one milling session, experiments 3 and 5.
-In the next optimization step the milling time was reduced from 60 to 30 h, assuming the quality of alloying will not degrade.
-The corresponding optimization is ongoing, the first results are available (experiment 9) and investigations on samples created with a new milling scenario are underway.
+With optimized parameters, it was possible to attain up to 40% more of the fully alloyed powder per one milling session.
+The next optimization step would be to reduce the milling time from 60 to 40 hours, assuming the quality of alloying will not degrade.
+The corresponding optimization is underway and the results will be reported shortly.